 4.1 The Customer will be required to complete and return an account application form to us before any Order can be placed.

-4.2 Customers can complete an account application form and should we accept your account application form, at our sole discretion, we will open an account for you.
-This will allow us to agree a credit limit with you to facilitate your Order in a more timely way.
+4.2 Customers can complete an account application form, and should we accept your account application form, at our sole discretion, we will open an account for you.
+This will allow us to agree a credit limit with you to facilitate your Order in a timely manner.

 4.3 Any credit limit we offer to you will be subject to clause 4 and may be revoked by us at any time.

 4.3.1 You agree that we may obtain, retain and provide third parties, references as to your financial standing.

 4.3.2 The Company reserves the right to change payment terms and to offer, reject, amend and or withdraw credit facilities upon review at any time without notice and or explanation.

 4.4 We may set a maximum amount of credit allowable upon each account and withdraw credit facilities without explanation.